stacyssg/security-home-lab/README.md

 Create a virtual environment with Ubuntu to start performing labs

 ## Environment
-Windows Sybsystem for Linux (WSL), splunk
-OS, tools, network setup
+Windows Subsystem for Linux (WSL), nmap - security scanning net-tools - network commands curl - testing web servers git - project management htop - process monitoring tree - directory viewing

 ## Process
 Dowload Ubuntu from Windows store.
-Turned on WSL from powerShell administrator,
+Turned on WSL from powerShell administrator, accessed terminal, update and installed tools

 ## Findings
-I discovered Windows has it's incorporated VM software for linux, I did'nt have to download VM software
+I discovered Windows has it's incorporated VM software for linux, I didn't have to download VM software, I learned about tools incorporated into the terminal useful for security.

-## Detection / Prevention
-How would a SOC stop this?

 ## Skills Demonstrated
-Networking, scripting, search engine
+Learned how to navigate Linux with commands, File system, Users, Processes, Networking, Nmap, and Logs.